 We expect students to use the library independently as part of their daily study routine.
 Independent study using books and journal articles will augment class notes and facilitate a deeper understanding.
-A guide on how to use the library is here: www.strath.ac.uk/professionalservices/library/
+A guide on how to use the library is here: Library | University of Strathclyde